 Daily Tasks

-These are small things I do each day to keep the house from spiraling into chaos:
+These are small things I do each day to keep the house from becoming overwhelming:

 - Make the beds